Erik-J-D/rotatescripts/README.md

     git clone https://github.com/Erik-J-D/rotatescripts.git
     cd rotatescripts
     chmod 744 ./*
-    cp ./autorotate ~/.config/autostart/ #only if you want autorotation, on ubuntu
+    #Next step only if you want autorotation, on ubuntu
+    cp ./autorotate ~/.config/autostart/

 If you're using Debian (tested on 7), ignore the last step and simply add it to your startup applications.